 8/20/2018 - Cal's Steel Bridge Competition Team was one of many student groups tabling for new members as Golden Bear Orientation continued into a second week.
 See more on Instagram

-8/17/2018 - New freshmen and transfers brought enthusiasm, ideas and selfies to Golden Bear Orientation on Thursday.
+8/17/2018 - New freshmen and transfers brought enthusiasm, ideas and selfies to this fall's Golden Bear Orientation.
 Check out more shots on Instagram

 8/17/2018 AP News - Computer science graduate student K. Shankari tipped the Associated Press off to the persistence of Google's movement tracking, even for users who explicitly tell the company not to do so.